wagnerdelima/drf-social-oauth2/docs/source/application.rst

   :width: 1200
   :alt: Adding a new application to your drf-social-oauth2 installation.

+In your new application, you will see a Hash client secret checkbox.
+Do not select that checkbox as the client secret will be hashed and I have not yet worked on a fix for that.
+It turns out that when hashed, the convert-token response is invalid.

+Note that, this new version of drf-social-oauth2 does not require the client_secret to be passed on the HTTPs requests.

 Please, read the :ref:`integration` in order to integrate social libraries into your project.